rosenbergm/rosenbergm/README.md

 ### Hey, I'm Martin 👋🏼

-A guy from Prague who likes coding and coincidentally currently works at *Google*.
+A guy from Prague who likes coding and coincidentally currently works at *CDN77*.

 Everything I make in my free time I put here.
 Some technologies I use are: